iCliniq Logo

 The human body contains numerous transport mechanisms that are essential to carry the molecules from the production area to the active site.
 Usually, proteins serve the function of moving the molecules within the body and are termed transport proteins.
 Transthyretin is one such transport protein, synthesized by the liver and the choroid plexus (a network of vessels in the brain) that binds with the thyroid hormone thyroxine and retinol (vitamin A) and transports them throughout the body.
 This is how transthyretin acquires its name - it transports thyroxine and retinol.

 Amyloidosis is a disease with abnormal protein aggregation within the tissues.
-These aggregates are called the amyloid fibrils, and they are usually continuous, non-branching, and rigid.
+These aggregates are called amyloid fibrils, and they are usually continuous, non-branching, and rigid.
 The assembly of amyloid fibrils is insoluble and resists degradation.
 The condition presents with a group of symptoms.

 Transthyretin-related amyloidosis is a chronic disease that mainly affects the peripheral nervous system.
 This disease is often inherited and common in Portuguese families.
-The development of symptoms typically occurs between the age of 20 and 70 years.
+The development of symptoms typically occurs between the ages of 20 and 70 years.

-• Transthyretin-related amyloidosis is caused by the mutation in the transthyretin gene.
+• Transthyretin-related amyloidosis is caused by a mutation in the transthyretin gene.
 The condition is usually inherited in an autosomal dominance phenomenon (one altered gene is sufficient to cause the disease in the offspring).

 • Transthyretins group together to form a four-unit protein structure called the tetramer.
 The tetrameric configuration of transthyretin is essential to bind with thyroxine and retinol.
 The mutation of the transthyretin gene alters the four-unit configuration, thus impairing its function.
 Thus the tetrameric unit dissociates and loses its function.
 These protein monomers integrate into amyloid fibrils and deposit in certain tissues.

 • The hereditary form of transthyretin-related amyloidosis was first identified and described by a neurologist, Mario Corino da Costa Andrade, in 1952.
-Therefore the condition is also called Corino de Andrade’s disease.
+Therefore, the condition is also called Corino de Andrade’s disease.

 Transthyretin-related amyloidosis can occur in three major forms based on the major system that is affected by the condition.
 They are,